zijizhu/express-starter/README.md

 ### Deployment

-This project has been tested on Heroku (free tier)
-To deploy on Heroku, please make sure:
+This server is able to run on Heroku (free tier) via docker To deploy on Heroku, please make sure:

 1. You have [Docker](https://docs.docker.com/get-docker/) installed.